This delicious and classic Stuffed Manicotti, is the perfect “company’s coming” supper. Learn my trick for easily filling the noodles.

 - To begin, start a pot of salted boiling water for your manicotti noodles.

-- Saute the onion and garlic with the ground beef or bison.
+- Sauté the onion and garlic with the ground beef or bison.
 Cook this until the meat is cooked through and browned.
-Break up the meat as much as you can with your utensil, into smaller pieces while it cooks.
+Break up the meat as much as you can with your utensil into smaller pieces while it cooks.
 This will make it easier to fill the noodles.
 When they are cooked, drain off any excess grease if necessary.

-- In a mixing bowl, combine the ricotta cheese, basil, parsley and your meat mixture.
+- In a mixing bowl, combine the ricotta cheese, basil, parsley, and your meat mixture.

 - Spoon the mixture into a quart or gallon sized zip-lock back.
 Press the mixture towards one of the corners and twist the top tight, just like you are about to pipe frosting onto a cake.
 Set this aside for now.